BinaryMuse/fluxxor/site/contents/getting-started/installation.md

 Browser Builds
 --------------

-Browser builds and corresponding source map files can be found on [the Fluxxor releases page](https://github.com/BinaryMuse/fluxxor/releases).
+Browser builds and corresponding source map files can be downloaded from [the Fluxxor releases page](https://github.com/BinaryMuse/fluxxor/releases) or installed via [Bower](http://bower.io/) via `bower install fluxxor`.
 Browser builds use a universal module definition, and should work in the following environments:

 ### CommonJS